10 of the best London food tours and tastings

 9. Chocolate Ecstasy

 One of the most delicious food tours in London is the Chocolate Ecstasy tour.
-Jennifer Earle, who is very knowledgeable about all things chocolate, takes you on a fabulous jaunt around some of London’s best chocolatiers and patisseries.
+Jennifer Earle, who is very knowledgeable about all things chocolate, takes you on a fabulous jaunt around some of London’s exquisite, high-end chocolatiers and patisseries.

 Her tours are in small groups of not more than eight, so there’s lots of time to chat and taste along the way.
-Each tour takes about three hours and stops in multiple artisan chocolate shops, with lots of chocolate and confectioneries to taste.
-I did the tour around Mayfair and Belgravia which took us to some exquisite, high-end chocolatiers.
+The Mayfair and Belgravia tour takes about three hours and stops in multiple artisan chocolate shops, with lots of chocolate and confectioneries to taste.

 Our tour ended at Rococo Chocolate where we got an education about how chocolate is made and how to taste chocolates, all as you enjoy a delicious tray of truffles.
-Chocolate Ecstasy Tours is not just about chocolate, you get to explore different areas of London too.
+The tour is not just about chocolate, you get to explore different areas of London with insights from a local expert too.
 It’s definitely a London food tour not to be missed.

-The details: The Mayfair Chocolate Tour is currently only available as a 3-hour private group tour, which starts from £175.
-Or you can take a similar Chocolate Tasting 3-hour group tour* of Mayfair for £49, which is led by a former cocoa and coffee trader.
+The details: The Mayfair Chocolate Tour is currently only available as a 3-hour private group tour, which starts from £225.
+Or you can take a similar Chocolate Tasting 3-hour group tour* of Mayfair for £49 per person, led by a former cocoa and coffee trader.

 Recommended by May from Eat Cook Explore.